Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

-\item \emph{ Static observers.} In stationary, asymptotically flat spacetimes, we dub {}``static observers'' the \emph{rigid} congruence of observers whose worldlines are tangent to the temporal Killing vector field $\mathbf{\xi}=\partial/\partial t$; may be interpreted as the set of points rigidly fixed to the {}``distant stars'' (the asymptotic inertial rest frame of the source).
-For the case of Kerr spacetime, these correspond to the observers of zero 3-velocity in Boyer-Lindquist coordinates.
-This agrees with the convention in e.g. \cite{Gravitation,BiniStaticObs}.
-Note however that the denomination {}``static observers'' is employed with a different meaning in some literature, e.g. \cite{WyllemanBeke}, where it designates rigid, \emph{vorticity-free} congruences (existing only in \emph{static spacetimes}).
-In the case of the electromagnetic systems in flat spacetimes, by static observers we mean the globally inertial rest frame of the sources. \item \emph{GEM}.
-This is the acronym for {}``gravitoelectromagnetism''.
-By {}``inertial GEM fields'', we mean the fields of inertial forces that arise from the 1+3 splitting of spacetime: the gravitoelectric field $\vec{G}$, which plays in this framework a role analogous to the electric field of electromagnetism, and the gravitomagnetic field $\vec{H}$, analogous to the magnetic field.
-These fields are discussed in detail in the companion paper \cite{PaperAnalogies}. \end{enumerate}
+\item \emph{ Static observers.} In stationary, asymptotically flat spacetimes, we dub ``static observers'' the \emph{rigid} congruence of observers whose worldlines are tangent to the temporal Killing vector field $\mathbf{\xi}=\partial/\partial t$; they may be interpreted as the set of points rigidly fixed to the ``distant stars'' (the asymptotic inertial rest frame of the source).
+In the Kerr spacetime, these correspond to the observers of zero 3-velocity in Boyer-Lindquist coordinates.
+This agrees with the convention in e.g.~\cite{Gravitation,BiniStaticObs}.
+(The denomination ``static observers'' has, however, a different meaning in some literature, e.g.~\cite{WyllemanBeke}, where it designates rigid, \emph{vorticity-free} congruences tangent to a time-like Killing vector field, existing only in \emph{static spacetimes}).
+In the case of the electromagnetic systems in flat spacetime, by static observers we mean the globally inertial rest frame of the sources. \item \emph{GEM}.
+This is the acronym for ``gravitoelectromagnetism''.
+By ``inertial GEM fields'', we mean the fields of inertial forces that arise from the 1+3 splitting of spacetime: the gravitoelectric field $\vec{G}$, which plays in this framework a role analogous to the electric field of electromagnetism, and the gravitomagnetic field $\vec{H}$, analogous to the magnetic field.
+We discuss these fields in detail in \cite{PaperAnalogies}. \end{enumerate}